 Third, many accountants and bookkeepers don’t prioritize the management and development of their practices.
 In other words, they struggle with the same E-Myth problem that Gerber assigns to all small business owners in his book The E-Myth.
 To overcome this challenge, accountants must become effective team leaders – delegating more and more of the productions of the firm to others and focusing primarily (if not exclusively) on growing and developing their practices.

 Fourth, accountants and bookkeepers struggle to find and acquire the right clients.
 This struggle goes beyond marketing – though many accountants lack strong marketing and selling skills.
 The struggle is rooted in a lack of intentional focus within the practice.
 Accountants must define their ideal client and must do so by evaluating each client’s industry (for practices that are specialized by industry), the client’s business culture, the client’s business practices, and (most critically) the client’s willingness to listen to and heed advice from the accountant.

 Finally, accountants and bookkeepers struggle with their value proposition.
 Clients perceive accountants as overhead – as a cost of doing business.
 To overcome this struggle, accountants must increasingly embrace coaching roles with their clients.
 For individual clients, accountants should operative as wealth managers and financial planners, not just annual 1040 preparers.
 For small business clients, accountants should become well versed in predictive analytics, forward-looking operational metrics and key performance indicators, and leverage these insights to transform small businesses.

-To address these struggles, accountants and bookkeepers must become intentional – focusing efforts on matters that are proactive, that develop their practices, that growth them as professional, that focus their services in specific business sectors (niches), and that expand their services beyond their client’ back offices and into their clients’ “board rooms.”
+To address these struggles, accountants and bookkeepers must become intentional – focusing efforts on matters that are proactive, that develop their practices, that grow themselves as professionals, that focus their services in specific business sectors (niches), and that expand their services beyond their client’ back offices and into their clients’ “board rooms.”

 This is your season to thrive!